-Alexa can automatically work out what’s the closest cinema to you, and let you know what’s currently playing.
-On voice assistant devices with a screen such as the Google Home Hub and Amazon Echo Show, you can even watch film trailers to decide what to see.
+Alexa and Google Assistant can automatically work out what’s the closest cinema to you, and let you know what’s currently playing.
+On voice assistant devices with a screen such as the Google Nest Hub and Amazon Echo Show, you can even watch film trailers to decide what to see.

 ‘Alexa, what’s on TV tonight?’

 Find out what are the top programmes on TV this evening.
 You can even be more specific and ask for specific channels.
-Enable skills such as the UK TV Guide from the Alexa store.
+Enable skills such as the UK TV Guide from the Alexa store by asking:

 Control your smart devices

 If you have an Apple TV, Google Chromecast or Amazon Fire TV stick then you can use Siri, Google Assistant and Alexa to control each one respectively.
-You can ask them to bring up specific shows or apps.
+Once connected, you can ask them to bring up specific shows or apps.